• Epidemiology

 1. Best tool for Gastric Cancer diagnosis

-2. Sydney system recommends 5 biopsies
+2. Sydney system recommends 5 to 8 biopsies

 2. Endoscopic Ultrasonography (EUS)